milan-trayt/genAI-Final-Project/README.md

 - **FastAPI**: High-performance API framework
 - **React**: Modern frontend framework

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🌟 Star History
+## Star History

-If you find this project helpful, please consider giving it a star! ⭐
+If you find this project helpful, please consider giving it a star!

 ---

-**Built with ❤️ for the DevOps community**
+**Built with care for the DevOps community**